 You will also need to bring a voided check with your account number and the bank's routing transit number on it in order to complete the paperwork necessary to be hired.

-If you have been notified that you received a work study award but you do not receive a list of available positions, please notify Barb Holt at 375-4760 or go to the "work study job search" on eLion. (top)
+If you have been notified that you received a work study award you can find a list of available positions under the "work study job search" on eLion. (top)

-If you are a Veteran, you need to come to the Office of Student Aid, 104 Hiller Building, and pick up the application forms needed to apply for your Veteran's benefits.
+If you are a Veteran, you need to come to the Office of Student Aid, 256 Swift Building, and pick up the application forms needed to apply for your Veteran's benefits.
 Once you have filled them out, return them to the Student Aid Office. (top)

 18. What is Satisfactory Academic Progress?Satisfactory Academic Progress is a quantitative measure used to determine your continued eligibility for federal, state, or campus-based funds.
-If you have further questions, please view our policy online or contact the Office of Student Aid, 104 Hiller Building, Penn State DuBois, (814) 375-4760. (top)
+If you have further questions, please view our policy online or contact the Office of Student Aid, 256 Swift Building, Penn State DuBois, (814) 375-4722. (top)

 - Financial Aid